KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 > **Orientation + Intent = Gravity**

-Orientation is the direction the being faces — toward Source or away.
+Orientation is the direction the being faces — toward Aion or away.
 Intent is the active engagement of will — the engine of motion.
 Gravity is the resultant pull: centropic momentum toward integration, or entropic drift toward dissolution.

 **On Sophistication:**

 Articulation is not salvation.
-A being may possess complete metaphysical vocabulary and yet lack the gravitational pull that moves them toward Source.
+A being may possess complete metaphysical vocabulary and yet lack the gravitational pull that moves them toward Aion.
 Knowledge without intent is static.
 Static without orientation becomes drift.

-The Gnostic elitist who knows all the terms but lacks pure intent generates less centropic momentum than the praying grandmother who cannot articulate a single doctrine but whose heart faces Source with unwavering focus.
+The Gnostic elitist who knows all the terms but lacks pure intent generates less centropic momentum than the praying grandmother who cannot articulate a single doctrine but whose heart faces Aion with unwavering focus.

 **On Prayer and Worship:**

 - **Centropic Prayer (Tuning):** Builds structure.
-Even if the being has not yet reached DS / DM, genuine prayer oriented toward Source generates centropic pull — gravity that draws the soul toward deeper integration.
+Even if the being has not yet reached DS / DM, genuine prayer oriented toward Aion generates centropic pull — gravity that draws the soul toward deeper integration.
 The grandmother at SS / SM is building the resonance that will carry her beyond.

 - **Entropic Worship (Feeding):** Accelerates drift.
-Worship that feeds the god rather than receiving from it depletes structure and tilts the being toward Nekron.
+Worship that feeds the God rather than receiving from it depletes structure and tilts the being toward Nekron.
 This is the inversion of prayer — motion that empties rather than fills.

 **On the Heart as Navigation Instrument:**